Success

 • Inspiration: blogging was popular around 2010 (no gen AI, no insta, not much of twitter) and it paid off in terms of people getting to know me, building connections.
 I would have not done well in my career without this blog.

 • Reason for less blogging?
-I no longer feel that the benefits justify effort, anyone can use Gen AI to create a blog post a lot better than this one diminishing my enthusiasm, no one really reads posts these days, internet is just over-saturated.
+Anyone can use Gen AI to create a blog post a lot better than this one diminishing my enthusiasm, no one really reads posts these days, internet is just over-saturated.
 And frankly “I got tired” as was put by one of my early role model, Scott Hanselman, after 20 years of blogging.
+At the same time there are still benefits of developing the writing skill itself.

-• Conclusion: blogging helped me in the past; it can be useful even now to organize my thoughts in an environment outside of work, but does it pay off?
+• Conclusion: blogging helped me in the past; it is still useful even now to organize my thoughts.

 • Reading books